DevMountain/react-1-afternoon/README.md

 ### Solution

 There is more than one way to solve the toy problem.
 As long as your method separates the numbers into two different arrays correctly you are good.
+Check out the detailed instructions section for this step for any clarification.

 <details>